-The commonest small hawker, but beware of confusion with the similar-sized Brachytron pratense, especially earlier in the season.
+The most common small hawker, but beware of confusion with the similar-sized Brachytron pratense, especially earlier in the season.
 Numerous in much of our area and especially associated with late summer and autumn in the north, when it may appear in massive migrations.
 It is usually identified by its size, relatively dull colors and the yellow ‘nail’ mark at the abdomen base.

 Total: 56-64 mm.

 Hindwing: 37-42 mm.